YOU HAVE TO HANG ON

 I pull the phone from my ear and snap a few pictures before she hurries into the office.
 He never meets with clients during lunch, so it’s probably a liaison, but opportunity and proximity don’t equal proof.
 I need more.

 I pull into the parking lot and slide into a spot, grabbing my digital camera.
-When I’m satisfied no one is looking, I duck into the bushes and cut through the tiny stretch of woods that encircles the office complex.
-I’ve walked this path daily to get a glimpse of him in his office, building a complete registry of his day.
+Satisfied no one is looking, I duck into the trees.
+I’ve walked this path daily to get a glimpse of him in his office, building a complete registry of his movements.
 Wet leaves buffer my footfalls, but the late winter branches do nothing to hide my movement as I approach the line of trees ringing the small clearing that abuts The Bastard’s building.

 He may be a member of the lucky sperm club, having gotten his millions from his daddy and lucrative investments instead of from his own work, but that doesn’t make him smart.
-The Bastard doesn’t close his blinds, likely assuming no one would be looking in from the trees.
-White men are so comfortable being seen, and assured of own safety.
+He doesn’t close the blinds, likely assuming no one would be looking in from the trees.
+White men are so comfortable being seen, never second guessing their own safety.

 But today someone is looking.
 And today, hopefully, there will be something to see: the one thing I need to finish this project and give The Client the leverage she seeks.